premchander-revature/interviewquestions/Spring/Spring MVC.md

 <blockquote>

-- Content negotiation is the process of selecting one of multiple possible representations to return to a client, based on client or server preferences.
+- `Content Negotiation` is the process of selecting one of multiple possible representations to return to a client, based on client or server preferences.
 - When a consumer sends a request, it can specify two HTTP Headers related to Content Negotiation `Accept` and `Content-Type`.
 - `Content-Type` indicates the content type of the body of the request.
 - `Accept` indicates the expected content type of the response.